brucou/cycle-state-machine-demo/README.md

 substates of `Team Detail` : we would then only have two guards corresponding to the error case and main case.
 We do not do that however for the sake of simplicity (non-hierarchical graph)

-We of course have to update our testing strategy :
+We of course have to update our testing strategy:

 - the previous *All transitions coverage* criteria can still be achieved with 4 test sequences.
-It suffices to modify the first long sequence to include the extra 3 auto-transitions
+It suffices to modify the first long sequence to include 4 extra auto-transitions
-- the 300+ input sequences can be generated automatically.
-However this time we are going to adopt a **different test tactic** :
+- the 1,900+ input sequences can be generated automatically.
+However this time we are going to adopt a **different test tactic**:
   - instead of running an input sequence through the machine and testing that for each input the corresponding output is generated, we will run the input sequence, but only test against the last output of the machine